manujoz/mjo-litui/docs/mjo-message.md

 ## Custom Duration and Callbacks

-Messages can have custom display durations and callback functions:

 ```ts
 import { LitElement, html } from "lit";
 import { customElement, query } from "lit/decorators.js";